MrAlexSee/InterviewTopics/README.md

 ##### BST

 * [AVL](https://en.wikipedia.org/wiki/AVL_tree) – first self-balancing BST.
 Height of two child subtrees differs by at most 1.
-In order to balance after regular insertion of new node w: travel up to the root to find the first unbalanced node z.
-Rotate subtree rooted with z: 4 cases based on z and its child/grandchild: a) y is left, x is left (on the path to w), b) left-right, c) right-left, d) right-right.
+In order to balance after a regular insertion of new node w: travel up to the root to find the first unbalanced node z.
+Rotate subtree rooted with z: 4 cases based on node z and its child/grandchild: a) y is left, x is left (on the path to w), b) left-right, c) right-left, d) right-right.

 * [Red-black](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) – each node is R or B, the root is B. If node is R, both children are B. Any path from node to any leaf (NIL, B) has the same number of black nodes.